Skip to content

 channel_set_delegates

-In order to make channels both secure and trustless even when one party goes offline, a participant can deleate the right to produce certain transactions to other third parties.
+In order to make channels both secure and trustless even when one party goes offline, a participant can delegate the right to produce certain transactions to other third parties.
 Delegates are set initially in the channel_create_tx and, since the iris hardfork, can be updated with channel_set_delegates_tx.
 It acts similarly to channel_snapshot_solo_tx with three notable differences:

 • While channel_snapshot_solo_tx can be based only on off-chain state, channel_set_delegates_tx can be based both on off-chain state or latest on-chain state.
 In the latter case the payload provided is empty.